Burford Water and Wastewater Servicing and Drainage Plan

 Where will the water be sources from?

-Donjones asked over 1 year ago
+Donjones asked about 3 years ago

 Thank you for your question.
 A number of alternatives have been investigated for municipal water supply for Burford.
 As presented at the November 21 public meeting, a municipal water supply from the Airport Water System was carried forward for further evaluation.
 Maintaining private wells was also an option that is carried forward for further evaluation.